-Bred around 1900 by Simon Louis Frères, France.
-This valuable variety has genes from Clematis vitalba which are responsible for its vigorous growth, with new shoots growing up to 4m per year.
-Grows as a dense groundcover, but is happy to climb up on trees, shrubs, fences and façades.
-Large dark green leaves, small flowers (to ca. 2.5cm) with narrow, white to light-blue petals.
-Flowers are abundant, and flowering period longer than 'Mrs Robert Brydon', namely continuous from June to September (October).
-Not suitable for pot cultivation.
-A semi-perennial climber with little lignification, pruning towards the end of the year to ca. 30cm above ground.
-Refer to General Information for uses, location, suitable cable systems etc.
+Bred around 1900 by Simon Louis Frères (France).
+This valuable variety has genes from Clematis vitalba which are responsible for its vigorous growth, with new shoots growing up to 4 metres per year.
+Grows as a dense groundcover, but is happy to climb up on trees, shrubs, fences, and façades.
+Large dark green leaves, small flowers (up to 2.5 cm) with narrow, white to light-blue petals.
+Flowers are abundant, and flowering period longer than 'Mrs. Robert Brydon,' from June to September (October).
+Not suitable for potting.
+A semi-perennial climber with little lignification, pruning towards the end of the year to about 30 cm above ground.
+Refer to the shrub clematis general information for guidance on application, location, suitable cable systems, etc..

 (Lat: Clematis 'Praecox' is probably a hybrid of Clematis x jouiana and Clematis tubulosa var. davidiana)